-Once again please remember that 'naturalization' (i.e. possession of a Cayman Islands passport) and/or 'residency' does not mean Caymanian Status.
+Once again, please remember that 'naturalization' (i.e., possession of a Cayman Islands passport) and/or 'residency' does not mean Caymanian Status.

-Note that persons who are permanent residents working on a government contract should be marked at choice 2.
-Those persons who are permanent residents WITHOUT rights to work should be marked at choice 4.
+Note that persons who are permanent residents working on a government contract should be marked at choice 5.
+Those persons who are permanent residents WITHOUT rights to work should be marked at choice 7.

-Dependents, e.g. spouses and children of permit/contract holders should be marked at choice 7.
+Dependents, e.g., spouses and children of permit/contract holders, should be marked at choice 10.

-Ensure that Non-caymanian children age 0 - 14 are not recorded in choices 2 to 6.
+Ensure that Non-Caymanian children of WORK PERMIT HOLDERS are not recorded in choices 2 to 6, 8, and 9.